 The PSVALP 2017 can still be accessed from our Planning Page.
-Whilst it is yet to adopted & depending on outcomes, Council considers many of its principles are relevant to Grendon Underwood and has therefore used it as a basis of its Planning Response Policy for large scale development applications in the village.
-The Policy can be seen onthe Policies page.
+Whilst it is yet to be adopted & depending on outcomes, Council considers many of its principles are relevant to Grendon Underwood and has therefore used it as the basis of its Planning Response Policy for large scale development applications in the village.
+The Policy can be seen on the Policies page.

 8. Local Government in Buckinghamshire